-The BI305 Dissertation module comprises the research, composition and submission of a research thesis, based on a topic selected by each student.
+The BI305 Dissertation module comprises the research, composition and submission of a research thesis, based on a topic selected by each student, as well as completion of a research portfolio in support of this thesis.
 Building on the technical elements that have been introduced as part of the 7 Skills Writing Programme in years 1 and 2, the guidelines and assessment of the dissertation will follow a similar format, focused in this case on the preparation of a full science thesis.
-Assessment is based on the submitted essay, and also on a portfolio of evidence documenting the research you have completed in preparation of the text.
+Assessment is based on the submitted essay, and on the portfolio of evidence documenting the research you have completed in preparation of the text.

-Full details on the BI305 Dissertation, including the time schedule and key dates, and guidelines on the content, layout, formatting, originality and assessment of the dissertation are provided in the BI305 Module Handbook, available on the BI305 Moodle Page at the start of Semester I. All of this information will be covered at the welcome session for Year 3 Biology on Monday 25th September at 15.00 hrs, room TSILT2, presented by the module co-ordinator, Dr Conor Meade.
+Full details on the BI305 Dissertation, including the time schedule and key dates, and guidelines on the content, layout, formatting, originality and assessment of the dissertation are provided in the BI305 Module Handbook, available on the BI305 Moodle Page at the start of Semester I. All of this information will be covered on Monday 30th September at 10.00 hrs, room JHL3, presented by the module coordinator, Dr Conor Meade.